GOkwori/Toons-Quiz/README.md

 ### Frameworks, Libraries & Programs Used

-* [Adobe Express](https://new.express.adobe.com/tools/convert-to-gif) - Used to remove background from logo image
+* [Adobe Express](https://new.express.adobe.com/tools/convert-to-gif) - Used to remove background from logo image and to convert videos to GIF

 * [Am I Responsive?](http://ami.responsivedesign.is/) - To show the website image on a range of devices.